martamakes/42-docker-enviroment/README.md

 - ✅ **42 Header** (automatic header insertion)
 - ✅ **VS Code integration** with 42-specific extensions
 - ✅ **Ubuntu 22.04** (identical to 42 Madrid)
+- ✅ **Git & SSH** (automatic configuration and key management)

 **No Setup Headaches**: Skip the tedious installation and configuration process.
 Everything works out of the box.

+**Portable SSH Keys**: Your Git configuration and SSH keys are automatically backed up and restored across different computers.

 ## 📋 Prerequisites